Industrial / Mechanical Design

 Once the actual prototype has been created, it is common to discover areas that require further development.
 We ensure that before we test the prototype, we have multiple versions available so that the testers can make an Accurate Prototype Evaluation.
 This phase may include multiple iterations of the prototype to ensure it has the right look, feel and functionality for your market-ready electronic final As-Built product.

-After all stakeholders have given their approval on the actual final As-Built version of the product, manufacturing is started and a marketing strategy is developed and rolled out to promote and market the product.
-Often, even before the final product is delivered, a marketing campaign is set up to reach the target group and inform them about the arrival of the new product.
+Once all stakeholders have approved the final As-Built version of the product, manufacturing begins.
+Simultaneously, a marketing strategy is developed and launched to promote the product.
+In many cases, even before the product is officially released, a marketing campaign is initiated to build anticipation, reach the target audience, and inform them about the upcoming launch.